 Website hosting is big business.
 There are hundreds of companies who work solely to provide hosting, running enormous data centres which can host millions of sites.
 Further down the food chain, the majority of smaller web design agencies hire ‘shared’ hosting space from these data centres, usually paying a fixed price to host any number of websites and email, and letting the data centre deal with the complex stuff.

 Creatomatic don’t do this.
 Instead, we hire dedicated servers in a UK-based data centre, which we manage ourselves.

 Why?
 Because large-scale shared hosting is unreliable: if things go wrong, you’re often at the mercy of a tech support team who can take hours or even days to respond with thousands of issues being dealt with on a daily basis.

 Furthermore, we know exactly what’s on each of our servers, meaning the chances of your business’ website sharing an IP address with something unsavoury are slim to none.

 Creatomatic run several servers, named after pioneers of science and technology.
 Each server runs at no more than 70% of capacity at any given time; they’re monitored 24/7 by our data centre and ourselves, using an alert system which runs health checks.
 If something goes wrong, we’re on-hand to fix it.

 Each of Creatomatic’s servers operate on a RAID array.
 Each hard drive is mirrored onto a secondary backup drive as a first line of defence in the event of disk failure.

-Alongside this, each account is backed up on the server on a daily basis, with 3 x backups available in the event of anything going pear-shaped on the server.
-Each backup is copied the following day to off-site, externally based cloud servers, where they’re stored for a fortnight.
-Finally, a local off-site backup is taken every fortnight, which is stored for up to a year.
+Alongside this, each account is backed up on the server on a daily basis.
+Each backup is copied the following day to off-site, externally based cloud storage systems, where they’re stored for a fortnight.
+Finally, we also make offline backups which can be stored for up to a year.